Born Yesterday (1993 film)

-Born Yesterday is a 1993 American comedy film based on Born Yesterday, a play by Garson Kanin.
-It stars Melanie Griffith, John Goodman and Don Johnson.
+Born Yesterday is a 1993 American comedy film based on the play of the same name by Garson Kanin.
+It stars Melanie Griffith, John Goodman, and Don Johnson.
 It was adapted by Douglas McGrath and directed by Luis Mandoki.

-It is a remake of the 1950 film of the same name that starred Broderick Crawford, Judy Holliday (in an Oscar-winning performance) and William Holden.
+It is a remake of the 1950 film of the same name that starred Broderick Crawford, Judy Holliday (in an Oscar-winning performance), and William Holden.